Lenny Dee (DJ): Career

 Not having trained as a musician, Dee taught himself to DJ and produce records.
 He began to work as a production assistant for Arthur Baker and later produced sample collections of loops.
 Having started DJing with vinyl, Dee later moved to using Pro Tools.
 Dee has played at many venues worldwide and at festivals such as Electric Daisy Carnival, Love Parade and Tomorrowland.
 He played at the 25th anniversary party of Thunderdome in 2017.

 Industrial Strength Records

 Lenny Dee founded Industrial Strength Records in 1991.
 The first release was a double A side from Marc Acardipane, whom Dee met when he was stranded after playing at a rave in Frankfurt.
-Arcadipane offered him a place to stay and played him some tracks.
+Acardipane offered him a place to stay and played him some tracks.
 Dee promised to release them, then IS001 became "We Have Arrived" by Mescalanium United and "Nightflight (Non-Stop To Kaos)" by The Mover (both artist names being pseudonyms of Arcadipane).
 Industrial Strength has released records from Dee himself and amongst others Thomas Bangalter, Ralphie Dee and Nasenbluten.